Cal Ripken Jr.

 Ripken is considered one of the best shortstops in baseball history.
 At 6 ft 4 in, 225 lb, he pioneered the way for the success of taller, larger shortstops.
-He holds the record for most home runs hit as a shortstop (345), breaking the record previously held by Ernie Banks, and was selected as the starting shortstop for the Major League Baseball All-Century Team.
+He holds the record for most home runs hit as a shortstop, at 345, breaking the record of 298 previously held by Ernie Banks, and was selected as the starting shortstop for the Major League Baseball All-Century Team.

 Ripken is a best-selling author and the President and CEO of Ripken Baseball, Inc., whose goal is to expand the love of baseball from a grassroots level.
-Since his retirement, he has purchased three minor league baseball teams.
+Since his retirement, he has purchased three minor league baseball teams, and a minority stake with the Orioles.
 He has been active in charity work throughout his career and is still considered an ambassador of the game.
-He lives in Annapolis, Maryland, and is married to Laura Ripken, née Kiessling, a judge on the Maryland Court of Special Appeals.
+He lives in Annapolis, Maryland, and is married to Laura Ripken, née Kiessling, a judge on the Appellate Court of Maryland.